The Geological secret behind Diamantina Trench in Indian Ocean

 Diamantina Trench

-The Diamantina Trench was discovered in 1953, and since then it has been the subject of several scientific studies.
+The Diamantina Trench was discovered in 1953, and since then, it has been the subject of several scientific studies.
 The trench is considered to be an important area for marine biodiversity, as it supports a wide range of deep-sea species.
 In recent years, there has been growing interest in exploring the deep sea, and the Diamantina Trench is one of the areas that has attracted the attention of researchers and explorers.
 However, the extreme depths of the trench present significant technical challenges for exploration, and very little is known about the ecology and geology of this remote and little-studied region.

 Geology and Exploration

 Research says that the Diamantina Fracture Zone is not a true fracture zone in the sense used in plate tectonics, but rather an escarpment, separating two oceanic plateaus.
 Its extension to the west is known as the Diamantina Escarpment.
-It is also southern border of the Broken Ridge Plateau.
-All these features are mirrored image of corresponding topography on the other side of the Southeast Indian Ridge.
+It is also the southern border of the Broken Ridge Plateau.
+All these features are a mirrored image of the corresponding topography on the other side of the Southeast Indian Ridge.

-Also read- The World’s most Wilderness Coastline- Kimberley Australia
+Also read- The World’s Most Wilderness Coastline- Kimberley, Australia

 Diamantina trench is situated in which ocean